 Because after the critical period – when subplate neurons are no longer present – only limited plasticity is present, it is possible that this circuit participates in types of synaptic plasticity that occur only during the critical period.
 Thus, the disappearance of this circuit might trigger the end of the the critical period.

 Our previous work and the work of others showed that loss of subplate neurons during development leads to severe developmental malformations.
 Without subplate the topographically pattered connections between thalamus and layer 4 do not develop (Ghosh et al. 1992, Kanold et al., Science 2003, Tolner et al 2012).
 Our work points to functional deficits underlying these anatomical malformations.
 Without subplate neurons the connection between thalamus and layer 4 as well as inhibitory transmission within layer 4 do not mature (Kanold et al., Science 2003, Kanold & Shatz Neuron 2006, Tolner et al 2012).
 The result is that layer 4 is not driven by thalamic inputs.
 Given that neural activity is required for synaptic strengthening these functional defects are consistent with the observed anatomical deficits after subplate lesions.
 Thus one role of subplate is to act as a “teacher” helping thalamic inputs to connect to their targets in layer 4.
-We recently showed that changing peripheral inputs( by using genetic deafness models or sound exposures and deprivations) can alter subplate circuits before thalamic fibers activate layer 4 (Meng et al. 2021).
+We recently showed that changing peripheral inputs( by using genetic deafness models or sound exposures and deprivations) can alter subplate circuits before thalamic fibers activate layer 4 (Meng et al. 2021, Mukherjee et al. 2021).
 This means that subplate neurons seem to be the first substrate of experience dependent changes in the cortex.
 This is important as most prior studies of experience dependent plasticity timed sensory manipulations based on events in layer 4 and thus have changed experience too late to alter subplate neurons.